mrcordova/xml_json_test/README.md

 # xml_json_test

-1. Project created in VScode and built with Marven.
+1. Project created in VScode with Java Extension Pack (located in vscode) installed, and built with Marven.

 2. Dependicies (located in pom.xml):